13 panel drug test.

 When no (T line) is visible, the drug concentration is at or above the cut-off limit, and so it is presumed a positive result.

 When there is no drug or the drug concentration is below the cut-off limit, the (T line) will be visible.

 When the (T line) line is faint, the result is still Negative.

 Note: Presumed positive results should be confirmed with a lab test using the sample collected.

-Full instructions are included in each box, you can also download a copy by clicking the links below.
+Included in each 13 panel drug test box are instructions in the form of a data-sheet, you can also download a copy by clicking the links below.